• Sales 888.270.0679

 Reason 6: Churches Don't Establish a Need for Staff and Facility Costs.

-Unfortunately, operational giving is not as attractive as donating to a cause, and congregants need to feel the church cares for them — not their wallets.
+Unfortunately, operational giving is not as attractive as donating to a cause or something like a mission trip, and congregants need to feel the church cares for them — not their wallets.
 When it’s necessary to discuss operational giving, be sure to explain the need and impact of employing church staff and keeping the lights on.

-Reason 7: Members Believe Their Churches Already Have Enough.
+Reason 7: Members Believe Their Gift is More Needed Elsewhere.

-The average church donor is willing to give more in many cases, but churches can’t simply expect donations.
+As more members view causes outside the church as equally deserving - or more deserving - of their support, churches can’t simply expect donations.
 That’s why it’s important to stay connected with donors.
 Show them why their gifts are critical to the church.
 This might be a time when regular reporting of how the church’s money is spent can make a difference.

 Social media is one of many tools available, but it isn’t the only resource churches overlook.
 One of the biggest opportunities for giving for any nonprofit organization, including churches, is #GivingTuesday.
 For those who haven’t heard of it before, it’s a bit like Black Friday or Cyber Monday, only instead of buying stuff, people give.
 Setting up a pledge drive for #GivingTuesday may seem like a lot of work, but Givingtuesday.org makes it easy with research and information from their GivingLab.